emberjs/rfcs/text/0000-native-class-constructor-update.md

 ## Alternatives

-We could leave the behavior as is, and choose a method for defaulting to standardize on.
+* We could leave the behavior as is, and choose a method for defaulting to standardize on.

+* We could make this change behind a feature flag and require users to opt-in to the new behavior, like optional features that currently exist.
+This would have to be a build time feature flag, since the area is very performance sensitive.
+Given native classes are not yet public API, if we were to do this we should probably still default to enabling the new behavior and recommending it as the preferred path.

+* We could not deprecate `new EmberObject` altogether, and instead only deprecate passing properties to the constructor.
+While this would work as a temporary solution, it may also encourage users to continue using EmberObject instead of switching to native classes, which is ultimately the long term goal.

 ## Unresolved questions